jrburke/adapt-pkg-main/README.md

 **dirPath** is the directory path, as a string, to scan for packages.
 This is likely the directory your package manager has installed dependencies, like `bower_components` or `node_modules`.
 It should contain directories which are the actual packages of JS code that have been installed by a package manager.

-Only one level of directory scanning is done by this module.
+adapt-pkg-main only does one level of directory scanning.
 It does not try to recursively scan for other directories containing module packages, like nested `node_modules`.

-For those nested cases, do the subdirectory scan outside of this module, and call this module with each directory (although that case likely entails setting up some other loader config, like the [requirejs map config](http://requirejs.org/docs/api.html#config-map) manually or using some other tool for that config).
+For those nested cases, do the subdirectory scan outside of adapt-pkg-main, and call adapt-pkg-main with each directory (although that case likely entails setting up some other loader config, like the [requirejs map config](http://requirejs.org/docs/api.html#config-map) manually or using some other tool for that config).

 ### Example